500 N. High St, Henderson, TX 75653 | (903) 657-1900

 • Install low flow toilets, restrictive shower heads, aerators for faucets and water-efficient dishwashers and washing machines.

-• Rainwater Harvest.
+• Rainwater Harvest. or re-purpose grey water.

 • When landscaping utilize drought tolerant and native plants or even Xeriscape.